 Your solar panel provider has set the average power output for your system.
 Weather conditions like rainy or cloudy days might affect this.
 However, if your system regularly misses its expected output, chances are it needs repair.

 This can decrease power output by at least 2.5%.
 Cracks are usually caused by improper handling and installation, temperature variations, and severe weather conditions.
 For utmost system efficiency, do not neglect these signs of physical degradation.

 Your panel inverter is the second most important part of your system, next to the actual solar panels.
 It turns harvested solar energy into electricity.
 Inverter malfunctions will result in your system losing its purpose—to provide your household or place of business with electricity.
 Look out for red or green lights and error messages, then repair ASAP.

 Your system will probably function for more than 20 years.
 Once you hit that mark, it’s wise to be more aware of system errors.
 Regularly scheduled maintenance might be of the utmost importance.

 Loose solder connections are typical issues of solar panel installations.
 The same goes for other wiring problems such as oxidation and corrosion.
 If the cell power turns on and off when you tap the panel, the culprit could be the wiring.

 This could come from a variety of sources, such as bird droppings and foliage.
+An easy solution for this is cleaning your solar panels by hosing them to wash off the dirt.
 If it can’t be washed off, debris can be safely extracted by professionals.
-You may cause further damage to your panels if you DIY and get into an unfortunate accident.
+You may cause further damage to your panels if you do it yourself and get into an unfortunate accident.

 7. Burnt marks and discoloration